When people see you as good at one thing, they automatically assume you must be good in other areas.

 For better or for worse, the Halo effect also impacts your website.

-What this means is if your website readers love one specific characteristic of your website (examples: design, photography, copywriting, UX), they’re more likely to have a positive perception of it in the future buying situations.
+What this means is if your website readers love one specific characteristic of your website (examples: design, photography, copywriting, UX), they’re more likely to have a positive perception of it in future buying situations.

 So write website copy that uses their language (not yours), and makes the reader feel smart and spacial.
 This will create a “halo effect” and shape their perception of your website and your brand.